Definition:

 Examples of Long Tail in different sectors:

-Benefits of Long Tail:
+Benefits of the Long Tail:

 1. For consumers: